MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Border.md

 new
 ---

+### default, no options

 Create a new plain object.

     multi method new ( )

-Create an object taking the native object from elsewhere.

-    multi method new ( N-GtkBorder :native-object! )

-Create an object and initialize to given values.
+### :left, :right, :top, :bottom Create an object and initialize to given values.

     multi method new ( Int :$left!, Int :$right!, Int :$top!, Int :$bottom! )

+### :native-object

+Create a Border object using a native object from elsewhere.
+See also **Gnome::N::TopLevelClassSupport**.

+    multi method new ( N-GtkBorder :$native-object! )

 left
 ----